sevonj/crustysynth/README.md

 ![ci badge](https://github.com/sevonj/crustysynth/actions/workflows/rust.yml/badge.svg)

 This project is being developed alongside and for [SfontPlayer.](https://github.com/sevonj/sfontplayer)
-The purpose of CrustySynth is to provide better fitting replacements to some [RustySynth](https://github.com/sinshu/rustysynth/) components, as it has some limitations such as no support for seeking.
+The purpose of CrustySynth is to provide better fitting replacements to some [RustySynth](https://github.com/sinshu/rustysynth/) components, as it has some limitations, such as no support for seeking.

 This may be useful to you, if you intend to parse or play midi files.

 ## Roadmap:
-- [ ] Parse midi files
+- [x] Parse midi files
 - [ ] Play midi files (using RustySynth)

 ## Crates